netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 Replace "{tag}" with the release version you intend to use, e.g., "v2.0.0".  ("Master" is the development version and is not intended for general use!)
 `git status` will confirm which branch you are on, e.g., master or v2.0.0.

+>Files located in the git checkout that are used by the docker services and cron:
+>- the .env file
+>- docker-compose.yml and docker-compose.override.yml
+>- files in conf-logstash/
+>- non-ORIG files in conf-pmacct/
+>- cron jobs use non-ORIG files in bin/ and cron.d/ and write to logstash-downloads/
+>- logstash may write to or read from logstash-temp/
+> On upgrade, docker-compose.yml, files in conf-logstash, ORIG and example files will be overwritten.

 ### 4. Create the Environment File

 Next, copy `env.example` to `.env`  then edit the .env file to set the sensor names, ports, and where to send processed flows.